*Updated May 13th, 2025

 When your insurer totals your car, the settlement is based on ACV minus any deductible.

-How Insurers Calculate ACV
+How Insurers Calculate Actual Cash Value

 • Comparable vehicle sales